filipmaj1/Project-Crystal/README.md

 ========
 Welcome to the Project Crystal Server; a server emulator for PlayOnline and some of it's dead games.

+If you like FFXIV 1.23b, check out the other server: [Project Meteor](https://bitbucket.org/Ioncannon/project-meteor-server)!

 Pull Requests
 ========
 Commits should contain a descriptive name for what you are modifying